On 1 January, the federal government’s First Home Loan Deposit Scheme officially launched to the public.

 Administered by the National Housing Finance and Investment Corporation (NHFIC), the scheme aims to provide up to 10,000 first home buyers (FHBs) per year with access to housing finance with a deposit of at least 5 per cent, allowing FHBs to enter the property market earlier.

-The government has agreed to guarantee the difference between the borrower’s 5 per cent deposit and the standard 20 per cent deposit required to take out a home loan without paying lender’s mortgage insurance.
+The scheme will see the government guarantee the difference between the borrower’s 5 per cent deposit and the standard 20 per cent deposit required to take out a home loan without paying lender’s mortgage insurance.

 Initially, the FHLDS required borrowers to find a property and enter a contract of sale within 90 days from the date they were first pre-approved under the scheme.
 However, the NHFIC has now allowed for an extension to this period given the social distancing requirements now in place, including the banning on public auctions.